theonetruenerd/VenusLibraryDocumentation/docs/source/HSLDeckVisualize.rst

 The HSLDeckVisualize library adds functions which will update the layout shown in the run control to account for manually performed actions or cause specific effects to occur.
 The functions it adds are:

-- :py:func:`UpdateUsedPositions`
+- :ven:func:`UpdateUsedPositions`
-- :py:func:`UpdateUsedLabware`
+- :ven:func:`UpdateUsedLabware`
-- :py:func:`UpdateLoadedLabware`
+- :ven:func:`UpdateLoadedLabware`

-.. py:function:: UpdateUsedPositions(device dev, sequence positions, variable action, variable description)
+.. ven:function:: UpdateUsedPositions(device dev, sequence positions, variable action, variable description)

   This function updates the list of used positions and updates the view.